Armand Kajangwe: Career

-On April 7, 2009, Kajangwe joined with a full service production company called 'Crooked Seas Inc.' founded by Craig Leblanc which is based in Ontario, Canada.
+On April 7, 2009, Kajangwe joined a full service production company called 'Crooked Seas Inc.' founded by Craig Leblanc which is based in Ontario, Canada.
 He worked as the director, director of photography, and social media manager of the company.

-In 2016, Kajangwe involved to launch of Africa's first video streaming site.
+In 2016, Kajangwe was involved in the launch of Africa's first video streaming site.
 The platform is known as 'www.journal.rw' which was developed and run by Innovation Village, a Rwanda-based creative firm where Kajangwe is the executive director.
-The platform can provides an avenue to share high definition video content.
+The platform provides an avenue to share high definition video content.